 While this server decommissioning checklist only features the high-level steps that need to be considered, this should give you a general framework for what areas will require the most time, consideration, and resources.
 Be sure to reference this server decommissioning checklist throughout your planning and strategy phases to help you develop realistic timelines and budgets.

-By planning adequately, preparing for a variety of speed bumps along the way, and partnering with trusted businesses that specialize in server decommissioning, you will ensure that the process goes as smoothly as possible.
+By planning adequately, preparing for a variety of speed bumps along the way, and partnering with trusted businesses that specialize in the server decommissioning process, you will ensure that the process goes as smoothly as possible.